 Political Scheduling Is an Art Form | Political Campaign Tips

-Learn the Do's and Don’ts of Political Scheduling, as well as Why It’s Such a Tough Profession
+Political Scheduling Do's and Don’ts, & Why It’s Such a Tough Profession

 For any brave souls that have dared to take on scheduling for a political candidate or even on a professional level, you’ll truly appreciate this post.
 Political Scheduling isn’t easy—it’s an art form and not for the faint of heart or the disorganized.
 Most people think, “Well all you do is just put events on a calendar, so it can’t be too hard.”
 Well, truth is, it is way more complex than it appears.